speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 |Huge|2 days|
 |Gargantuan|1 week|

-If conducting repairs is interrupted by a period of strenuous activity—at least 1 hour of walking, fighting, casting powers, or similar adventuring activity—the workforce must begin repairs again for the ship to gain any benefit from it.
+If conducting repairs is interrupted by a period of strenuous activityï¿½at least 1 hour of walking, fighting, casting powers, or similar adventuring activityï¿½the workforce must begin repairs again for the ship to gain any benefit from it.

 Once repairs are conducted, a deployed mechanic can attempt to spend one or more Hit Dice, up to the starship's maximum number of Hit Dice, by making an Intelligence (Mechanic's kit) check.
 On a roll of 10 or less, you roll the Hit Die twice and take the lesser amount.
 On a roll of 11 to 20, you roll the Hit Die normally.
 On a roll of 21 or higher, you roll the Hit Die twice and take the greater amount.